Photoshop Tools and Photoshop Toolbar

-While selecting the object from the image, if area other than object gets selected then you can use Subtract from Selection option.
-You have to press & hold the Alt key; cursor will convert into a minus sign, and move the cursor near the edge of the selection to subtract it.
+While selecting the object from the image, if an area other than the object gets selected then you can use Subtract from Selection option.
+You have to press & hold the Alt key; the cursor will convert into a minus sign, and move the cursor near the edge of the selection to subtract it.

 When you will will select the Quick Selection Tool, by default, it is set as Add to Selection option.

 The Magic Wand Tool nests under the Quick Selection Tool.
 This tool makes a selection based on your mouse click.
 When you select this tool from the Photoshop Toolbar and click anywhere on the image, then that area and the area with similar color and contrast will get selected.
 This tool is mainly used to remove the background from the image in Photoshop.